jllodra/cmod-xmplay/README.md

 That can happen if XMPlay had cached metadata from earlier plays.
 Exporting the library, then deleting the `xmplay.library` file and reimporting the library refreshed things in testing.
 If you are not using a library at all, just delete `xmplay.library`.

+More info here if you create your own library of modland songs in xmplay.
+You can post-process it to make it look better: https://github.com/jllodra/cmod-xmplay/issues/9

 ## ⚡ Enable caching (optional)

 If you don’t want to re-download a song each time you play it: